fat-fuzzy/rocks/apps/doc/src/assets/usages/005+package-playbook.md

 ## Contents

-This package is used to render the documentation and interactive demos of the UI library
+This package is used to render the documentation and interactive demos of the UI library.

+You can see how that renders here: [UI](/ui)

 ### Requirements